 From Dushanbe: Allegedly a shared taxi *usually* leaves Dushanbe daily to Margib. you’ll need to head to the cement zavod taxi stand just north of the city.
 This is not how I did it, but if you happen to turn up at the taxi stand and find this car, hop on it.

 In reality: Head to the cement zavod taxi stand (what I did) and find a shared taxi to Sarvoda.
-You should pay 50 TJS per seat roughly.
+You should pay 50 TJS per seat roughly (update: expect to pay about 65 TJS per seat as of November 2021).
 Do agree to a price before departure or else risk the driver trying to shake you down for an obscene amount of Somoni on arrival.

 From Sarvoda you’ll likely need to charter a 4WD to drive you the remainder of the way to Margib.
 Plan to pay about 300 TJS for the whole car.
 If you time it right in the afternoon and there are Yagnobi merchants headed home from the Sarvoda Bazaar you may score a seat in a shared car for 75 TJS or so.